LLNL/radiuss-shared-ci/docs/sphinx/user_guide/build_and_test.rst

 * executes the project build and test processes:
     # install dependencies and generate CMake configuration file
       (using Spack as described earlier)
-    # configure a build with the configuration and build the project source
+    # configure a build with the configuration file and build the project
-      code
+      source code
     # run the project tests

 The script should be callable to make it easier to test and debug.